WillHolbrook/advancedFunctionalProgramming/files/ActivityPlans/files/week1.md

 or being a Math/CS undergrad student at the University of Birmingham and having 1-3 above.

-If you are an *Advanced MSc* student and don't have *all* of the above four prerequisites, you can only take this module with special dispensation of the Program Director.
+If you are an *Advanced MSc* student and don't have *all* of the above four prerequisites, you can only take this module with special dispensation from the Program Director.

 ### Check the GitLab repository